 to tell you how ardently I admire and love you.”

-Photos: Crow’s Nest Productions / Treasure Entertainment / Underground FilmsWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photos: Crow’s Nest Productions / Treasure Entertainment / Underground FilmsIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.